top of page

 • Jan 21, 2023

-If you missed my last post, I am doing a "Greatest Hits" series on restaurants that have stood the test of time and continue to provide an exceptional dining experience after a decade or more of service.
+If you missed my last post, I am doing a "Greatest Hits" series on restaurants that have remarkable food, have stood the test of time and continue to provide an exceptional dining experience.
 For the second installation of "Greatest Hits," I am featuring a restaurant called A16.

 A16's flagship restaurant was founded in 2004 on Chestnut Street in San Francisco's Marina District.
-Since then, A16 restaurants have been opened in the United States in Oakland, California and in Japan in both Tokyo and Yokohama.
+Since then, A16 restaurants have been opened in the United States in Oakland, Napa, Tokyo and Yokohama.
 A16 also has a Michelin-star-winning sister restaurant called SPQR, located in San Francisco's Lower Pacific Heights district.

-A16 is named "after the autostrada which runs from Puglia (the home of burrata) to Naples, the heart of pizza country."
+A16 is named after the autostrada that runs from Puglia, the home of burrata, to Naples, the birthplace of pizza.
 When you visit, be sure to partake of both and so much more.

 The space at A16 is warm.
 With cork floors, dark leather banquettes, a cozy, covered patio and whimsical art, you will feel right at home.
 The walls are adorned with Kelly Tunstall paintings of "mermaids, twins, and other creatures...[which exist] as a mirror of our most fantastic selves, or as we exist in dreams."